Work With Us

 Essential Duties and Responsibilities will include, but are not limited to:

-• Enthusiastically engage members in daily activities, including Clubroom and recreation room games and activities.
+• Enthusiastically engage members in daily activities and skill building that helps promote their recovery and self-sufficiency

-• Ensure that safety standards are consistently followed, providing a clean and safe environment for members and staff.
+• Ensure that safety standards are followed consistently, providing a clean and safe environment for members and staff

 Experience and Abilities